TremorCoin/TremorProtocol/tremorcoin/README.md

 What is Tremorcoin?
 ----------------

-Tremorcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Tremorcoin is the world's first Peer-to-Peer Wireless payment currency based on a lite version of Bitcoin.
- - 2.5 minute block targets
+ - Proof of Work Algorithm: Scrypt
+ - Maximum Coin Supply: 200,000,000
+ - Coins per Block: 280 TREM
+ - Block Targets: 3 minutes
- - subsidy halves in 840k blocks (~4 years)
+ - Subsidy Halves: Every 200,000 blocks (~1.2 years)
- - ~84 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
- - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Tremorcoin client sofware, see http://www.tremorcoin.org.
+For more information, as well as an immediately useable, binary version of the Tremorcoin client sofware, see http://www.tremorcoin.com.

 License
 -------